-2.6.1 Annual Review of Faculty 2.6.1 Annual Review of Faculty

-The bylaws or standing rules of each local All LAUs are expected to review their

-academic unit (LAU) will include: applicable bylaws or standing rules on a

-• The method by which faculty regular basis.
-LAUs are also expected to

-will be evaluated (e.g., by a communicate annually to the faculty in the

-faculty committee LAU the bylaws or standing rules that pertain

-recommendation to the local unit to faculty annual evaluations.
+All LAUs are expected to review their applicable bylaws or standing rules on a regular basis.
+LAUs are also expected to communicate annually to the faculty in the LAU the bylaws or standing rules that pertain to faculty annual evaluations.

-administrator, or directly by the

-local unit administrator); The bylaws or standing rules of each local

-• The requirements for the academic unit (LAU) will include:
+The bylaws or standing rules of each local academic unit (LAU) will include:

-evaluation materials submitted by • The method process, to include

-faculty; and the timing, by which faculty will be

-• A statement of standards for evaluated (e.g., by a faculty

-overall "satisfactory" and committee recommendation to the

-"unsatisfactory" annual local unit administrator, or directly

-performance.
-Satisfactory by the local unit administrator);

-performance means performance • The criteria by which faculty will

-that meets the standards of the be evaluated;

-unit.
-Unsatisfactory performance • The requirements for the

-means performance that fails to meet the standards of the unit. evaluation materials submitted by

-meet the standards of the unit. faculty_to include a self-assessment; and

-A statement of standards or

-criteria that differentiates for at least

-three categories-levels of annual

-performance developed in

-consultation with the LAU faculty

-(e.g. "Exceeds Expectations,"

-"Satisfactory," "Unsatisfactory").

-LAUs are expected to be able to

-distinguish annual performance that

-is "satisfactory" from annual

-performance that exceeds that

-standard.
-One of these levels must

-be reserved for "unsatisfactory"

-performance. for overall

-"satisfactory" and "unsatisfactory"

-annual performance.
-Satisfactory

-performance means performance

-that meets the standards of the unit.

-Unsatisfactory performance means

-performance that fails to meet the

-basic standards as defined by of the

-unit.
-An unsatisfactory performance

-evaluation, triggers the requirement

-to establish a Performance
+- The method process, to include the timing, by which faculty will be evaluated (e.g., by a faculty committee recommendation to the local unit administrator, or directly by the local unit administrator); - The criteria by which faculty will be evaluated; - The requirements for the evaluation materials submitted by faculty_to include a self-assessment; and - A statement of standards or criteria that differentiates-for at least three categories levels of annual performance developed in consultation with the LAU faculty (e.g. "Exceeds Expectations," "Satisfactory," "Unsatisfactory").
+LAUs are expected to be able to distinguish annual performance that is "satisfactory" from annual performance that exceeds that standard.
+One of these levels must be reserved for "unsatisfactory" performance. for overall "satisfactory" and "unsatisfactory" annual performance.
+Satisfactory performance means performance that meets the standards of the unit.
+Unsatisfactory performance means performance that fails to meet the basic standards as defined by of the unit.
+An unsatisfactory performance evaluation, triggers the requirement to establish a Performance